levibostian/AndroidBlanky/README.md

 apiSecret=YOUR_API_SECRET_HERE
 apiKey=YOUR_API_KEY_HERE
 ```
 You find these values in your [organization](https://fabric.io/settings/organizations) page on fabric.io.
-7. Edit database name in `src/main/java/db/Database.java` to be name of your database to build.
-An example table is created as well, go ahead and edit this table name to work with your database.
+Also go into your manifest file and put your apiKey in the `<meta-data .. />` designated for fabric.
-8. If calling an API, then go into `src/main/java/service/` and edit the name of `GitHubApi.java` to be your API name.
+7. If calling an API, then go into `src/main/java/service/` and edit the name of `GitHubApi.java` to be your API name.
 If not calling an API, go into the manifest file and delete the INTERNET permission request.

 When creating build to release to play store:

-1. (If you have not creaed a keystore file yet) Run command `keytool -genkey -v -keystore KEYSTORE-NAME.keystore -alias KEYSTORE-ALIAS -keyalg RSA -validity 10000 -storepass PASSWORD1 -keypass PASSWORD2` (replacing KEYSTORE-NAME to name of your app, KEYSTORE-ALIAS to name of your app, PASSWORD1 to a password used for your keypass password and PASSWORD2 to another password for your keypass password) *NOTE: do not lose the file that this command creates.
+1. (If you have not created a keystore file yet) Run command `keytool -genkey -v -keystore KEYSTORE-NAME.keystore -alias KEYSTORE-ALIAS -keyalg RSA -validity 10000 -storepass PASSWORD1 -keypass PASSWORD2` (replacing KEYSTORE-NAME to name of your app, KEYSTORE-ALIAS to name of your app, PASSWORD1 to a password used for your keypass password and PASSWORD2 to another password for your keypass password) *NOTE: do not lose the file that this command creates.
 You will not be able to generate another one!*
 2. Edit the environment variable to point to the path you are storing the keystore file you made above: `export ANDROID_KEYSTORE=/path/to/keystore/file/created/above`.
 The default is: `export ANDROID_KEYSTORE=~/.android/debug.keystore` for creating debug builds.
 3. Edit the environment variable for your alias name: `export ANDROID_KEYALIAS=aliasnameyousetwhencreatingalias`.
 Default is: `export ANDROID_KEYALIAS=androiddebugkey` for creating debug builds.
 4. Go into the `build.gradle` file and uncomment the signingConfigs{} variables.
-5. `./gradlew assembleRelease`
+5. `./gradlew assembleRelease` This creates the APK files.
+Go to  `app/build/outputs/apk` to view them all after this command is complete.
 6. Sign the APK: `jarsigner -verbose -keystore KEYSTORE-PATH APK-PATH-CREATED-ABOVE KEYSTORE-ALIAS`
 7. Verify the signature: `jarsigner –verbose -keystore KEYSTORE-PATH –verify APK-PATH-CREATED-ABOVE`
 8. Zip Align the APK: `zipalign -v 4 UNALIGNED-SIGNED-APK.apk RELEASE_APK-NAME.apk`